Its been a year since I bought a bundle of pattern and Illustration courses from the rather excellent Make Art That Sells Blog.

 I drew lots of my own vintage style pyrex pots and dishes together with pasta shapes and other Italian food stuff and kitchen utensils vnfnjsj.

-2. Staffordshire pottery inspired ceramic wear for home decor viagra no prescription.
+2. Staffordshire pottery inspired ceramic wear for home decor.

 Did lots of paintings and drawings of my collection of vintage pottery cat figurines.
 They are so reminiscent of the quirky Staffordshire pottery figures of old, I couldn’t resist.
 My finished pieces were a trio of ceramic plates.